pramberg/MayaToPainter/README.md

 # Maya To Painter
 A plugin that vastly improves the experience of using Maya and Substance Painter together.
 It has features for easily working with high- and lowpoly meshes, making the process of baking much faster.
 It detects whether Painter is running, and updates the mesh instead of starting a new instance of Painter if the mesh already exists.

+> [!CAUTION]
+> This plugin was written a long time ago, and I don't consider any of it to be of particularly good quality.
+But since I no longer have access to Maya or any recent version of Substance Painter, I can't verify any changes made to this plugin.
+That's why the code is mostly as it was back then, with a few fixes here and there to keep it alive.
+With that said, if there is anyone out there with access to these programs who wish to continue this project, I welcome any support.

 ## Download
 Navigate to [the latest release](https://github.com/pramberg/MayaToPainter/releases/latest) and download the `Source Code (zip)`.
 Unzip it, and follow the installation below.